 Most small businesses face the same shocking realisation at one time or another.
-They decide to get their first website and then discover that their web developer doesn’t write the words for their website for them.
+They book in to get their first website and then discover that their web designer doesn’t write the words for their website for them.

 Some questions to get you started:

 - What actually does your business do?
 (Don’t laugh.
 This is the hardest question for any business owner to answer.)

 - What issues do they bring to your business that they want to be fixed?

 - How do they feel when they contact your business?

 - Are your best customers young/old; male/female/other; where are they located?